chris-casper/chris-casper.github.io/_posts/2025-04-03-Nicelabel-File-Export.md

 --  or a label somehow gets corrupted/changed, you would have to overwrite the entire DB to restore one --  label.
 This script dumps all files to flat file.
 --
---
+--  Feel free to copy internally, but please keep attribution and link to https://casper.im/Nicelabel-File-Export/ --